- Joining your Non-EEA Partner who is an Irish Employment Permit Holder

 Can IAS help with my application to join my non-EEA partner in Ireland?

-Our immigration lawyers in Ireland are highly qualified in all areas of immigration law.
+Our immigration consultants in Ireland are highly qualified in all areas of immigration law.

-We can assess your eligibility as the de facto partner/spouse of a non-EEA national who holds an employment permit in Ireland.
+We can assess your eligibility as the de facto partner/spouse of a non-EEA national who holds an employment permit in Ireland, as opposed to an immigration lawyer.
 Similarly, we will establish your partner’s eligibility to sponsor your application – an essential aspect of the process.

 As mentioned previously, this depends on the employment permit your partner holds and whether it allows for immediate family reunification, family reunification after 12 months or does not permit reunification at all.